naja-js/naja/docs/support.md

 major release is necessary, in which case the end-of-life window for 2.x will be announced well in advance.

-## Naja 1.x
+## <del>Naja 1.x</del>

-The 1.x version of Naja is **fully supported until September 9, 2020,** which closes the third year since the initial release of stable 1.0.0.
-Until this date, Naja will continue to receive fixes for bugs and security issues which will be released as patches within the last minor version range of 1.8.
-However, no new features will be implemented in 1.x.

-After September 9, 2020, Naja 1.x will NOT receive any further support.
+The 1.x version of Naja is **no longer supported** as of September 10, 2020.
+It is recommended for all users to upgrade to the latest 2.x version.
+Please refer to the [migration guide](upgrade-from-1.md) for instructions.